Tips For Organizations’ Network Security

-As and when a company grows, the amount of data they handle on a daily basis goes up as well.
-This information can be either customer or employee centric or even sensitive details of the company.
-With a majority of businesses handling their data on a desktop connected to Wi-Fi or Wireless LAN, it’s important to make sure that the data is safe and secure at all times.
-If you are worried about your data being lost and not having disaster recovery solutions in place, you need to understand how you can go about achieving it.
+As a company grows, the amount of data it handles daily grows as well.
+Some of the most valuable information can include customer or employee personally identifiable information (PII), and the company’s intellectual property (IP), and other proprietary information.
+With a majority of businesses handling their data on a laptop connected to Wi-Fi or a Wireless LAN, it’s important to make sure that the data is safe and secure at all times.

 1. Create a network security culture and policy in the company

-2. Enforce a strong password policy
+2. Enforce a strong password policy and RBAC

 You should also implement protocols where employees are required to change the password every 90 days or so.
 Do not allow them to log into their systems if their passwords haven’t been updated after every quarter.